mrismanaziz/Reforestation/README.md

-## What do you call a cow with no legs?
-Ground beef.
+## Two peanuts were walking down the street.
+One was a salted.